fourzedotEXE/lora-based_morse-transceiver/README.md

 - Type into the serial monitor to transmit a message from the main device

 ### Remaning Issues :warning:
-- Message transmission on the tranceiver is inconsistent only on start-up (software-related)
+- Message transmission on the tranceiver is inconsistent only on start-up (software-related issue)
   - Solution: Send an initial dummy message when starting the transceiver

 ### Standards and Regulations :warning:
 - United States FCC Regulations : radio operations @ 915Mhz for unliscensed users
   - https://www.ecfr.gov/current/title-47/chapter-I/subchapter-A/part-15/subpart-C/subject-group-ECFR2f2e5828339709e/section-15.247

+### Potential Improvements going forward...
+- Create smaller devicec footprint by creating custom PCB to contain essential electronics
+- Use more sophisticated debouce methedology
+- Use a higher memory microcontroller architecture